salabim/istr/readme.md

 ### Introduction

-The istr module has exactly one class: istr.

-With this it is possible to interpret strings as if they were integers.
+With  `istr` is possible to interpret strings as if they were integers.

 This can be very handy for solving puzzles, but also for other purposes.
 For instance the famous send more money puzzle, where each letter has to be replaced by a unique digit (0-9)